GreenAntTech/JSphere/README.md

 ```
 js <command> [arguments]
 ```
-For example, to see a list of available commands type:
+To see a list of available commands type:
 ```
-js help
+js
 ```

 ### Create a JSphere Project Directory ###